felicianotech/hyperparticle.github.io/_pending/2017-09-24-erasmus-mundus.md

 ![Prague](/public/img/prague-city.jpg)

 If I told myself a year ago that I would be studying for my Master's in Europe, I would think I was crazy.
-I'm not typically one to go on adventures into the unknown, let alone a foreign country, but I have decided to try something different for a change.
+I'm not typically one to go on adventures into the unknown, let alone a foreign country; but I have decided to try something different for a change.

+Oh, how time flies: it's as lofty and distant as a kite, yet as quick as a bullet.
 My first semester at Charles University in Prague is now over, and so I would like to take a step back and share some of my experiences studying abroad in Europe, namely Prague.
 Here are some of the topics I will be covering:

 1. The Erasmus Mundus Program
 2. Transportation